What Causes Hooded Eyelids?

 Here are some top tips for hooded eye surgery aftercare to ensure optimal healing and recovery:

-- Follow your surgeon’s postoperative instructions: Your surgeon will provide detailed postoperative instructions to follow after the surgery, which may include how to care for the surgical site, when to remove bandages, and when to schedule follow-up appointments.
+Your surgeon will provide detailed postoperative instructions after the surgery.
+These may include how to care for the surgical site, when to remove bandages, and when to schedule follow-up appointments.
 It is important to follow these instructions closely to ensure proper healing.

-- Take pain medication as prescribed: Some discomfort or pain is to be expected after the procedure, which can be managed with pain medication prescribed by your surgeon.
-Take these medications as directed to minimize pain and discomfort during the recovery period.
+Some discomfort or pain is expected after the procedure, which can be managed with pain medication prescribed by your surgeon.
+Take these medications as directed to minimise pain and discomfort during the recovery period.

-- Use cold compresses: Cold compresses can help reduce swelling and bruising around the surgical site.
-Apply ice packs or cold compresses to the surgical site for 10-15 minutes at a time, several times a day for the first few days after surgery.
+Cold compresses can help reduce swelling and bruising around the surgical site.
+Apply ice packs or cold compresses to the surgical site for 10-15 minutes, several times a day, for the first few days after surgery.

-- Keep the surgical site clean and dry: It is important to keep the surgical site clean and dry to prevent infection.
+To prevent infection, it is important to keep the surgical site clean and dry.
 Avoid getting the area wet or exposing it to irritants or contaminants, and follow your surgeon’s instructions for cleaning the area.

-- Avoid strenuous activities: Avoid strenuous activities or heavy lifting for several weeks after surgery to allow for proper healing.
-Your surgeon will provide guidance on when it is safe to resume normal activities.
+To allow for proper healing, avoid strenuous activities or heavy lifting for several weeks after surgery.
+Your surgeon will guide when it is safe to resume normal activities.

-- Be patient: The final results of hooded eye surgery may take several weeks to several months to become fully apparent as swelling and bruising continue to subside, and the tissues fully heal.
+The final results of hooded eye surgery may take several weeks to several months to become fully apparent as swelling and bruising continue to subside and the tissues fully heal.
 Be patient and follow your surgeon’s instructions for optimal results.

 Hooded Eyes Surgery FAQs